athiwatp/vue-starter-2/docs/guide/vuex.md

   );
 ```

-This can be used, for example, to store an access token in a cookie so you can use the access token for api calls on the server and server-side-render the app.
+This can be used, for example, to store an access token in a cookie that can be used later for api calls to server-side-render the app.

-following part in `/src/server/isomorphic.ts` is responsible for extracting the cookie data and pass it into the initial state of the app.
+Following part in `/src/server/isomorphic.ts` is responsible for extracting the cookie data and pass it into the initial state of the app.

 ```js
     /**